Akil Baddoo Player Props: Tigers vs. Orioles

 Akil Baddoo At The Plate

-- He has scored a run in four of 11 games so far this year.
+- He has scored in four games this season (33.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.